streamABC/skiponradio-radioplayer/README.md

 - To start this application run `npm run start` in the same directory.
 - Point your browser to http://127.0.0.1:8080 to see it in action.

+## Description

+This is a reference player for Skip On Radio based on a default Radioplayer console.
+All code that is neccessary to make Skip On Radio work is inlined in `index.html` in `console` folder.